stevenzg/activated-lora/README.md

 * aLoRA will need larger rank than a corresponding LoRA model, often rank 32 works well.
 * An invocation string must be defined, the adapted weights are activated *one token after this sequence begins*.
 As such, it must be included in the input strings in your training data, or added in during the training script.
 * The invocation string can simply be the standard generation prompt, when searching the string, the code looks for the last use of the invocation sequence in the string.
+* It is a good idea to have the invocation string begin and end with special tokens, to ensure that it is always tokenized as the same token sequence when encountered.
 * The invocation string is saved in the aLoraConfig, which is included as a file in the model save directory when saving.
 This allows for recovery when loading the model later.
 * For now, the invocation sequence must be tokenized and passed to the aLoRA model prior to training.
 This is not necessary at inference time.